DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "If it doesn't work, then how I'm supposed to do it..."

-In Kay hands was only bayonet.
+In Kai hands was only bayonet.
 If it is not enough, then how he is going to destroy these chains?

 "...Wait a sec.
 There was voice before."